Mystery3/RotMG-InfographicMaker/README.md

 "Item Name" src="//link"

 The link must not have any "https:" or "http:".
-The infographic maker is caps-sensitive so it is recommended that you capitalize the item name as a title.
+The infographic maker is case-sensitive so it is recommended that you capitalize the item name as a title.

 #